ash/raku-course/essentials/associatives/interpolating-hashes/quiz/index.md

 ## 2

 Using the hash, print the name of the Greek letter `β`.
-Use the form where the key is quoted in single quites.
+Use the form where the key is quoted in single quotes.

 {:.quiz-code}
 {&apos;β&apos;} | say &quot;The letter β is called %letters␣␣␣␣.&quot;;